 Two powerhouses in graduate education—the Samuel Curtis Johnson Graduate School of Management and the Weill Cornell Graduate School of Medical Sciences—have partnered to create a dual-degree program that focuses on building general management skills and developing a deeper understanding of the healthcare industry.
 This two-year executive program will advance your career and strengthen your ability to drive meaningful change in healthcare.

-Executive MBA/MS in Healthcare Leadership classes take place on alternating weekends at the Tata Innovation Center at the Cornell Tech Campus on Roosevelt Island in New York City over the course of two years (with breaks).
+Executive MBA/MS program classes take place on alternating weekends at the Tata Innovation Center at the Cornell Tech Campus on Roosevelt Island in New York City over the course of two years (with breaks).
 Classes are offered in a Saturday/half-Sunday schedule.

 Each semester begins with a one-week residential session designed for immersive, experiential learning.
 Fall residential sessions are held on Cornell University’s main campus in Ithaca, New York each July and Spring residential sessions are held in the NYC metropolitan area each January.

-The Executive MBA/MS in Healthcare Leadership is designed for mid-senior level working professionals from across the healthcare industry.
+The Executive MBA/MS program is designed for mid-senior level working professionals from across the healthcare industry.
 Each cohort is split between clinicians and non-clinicians from a diversity of functional areas within the healthcare ecosystem.

 Benefits of the dual degree program:

-Throughout the year, the EMBA/MS in Healthcare Leadership program sponsors events that dive into healthcare and business.
+Throughout the year, the EMBA/MS program sponsors events that dive into healthcare and business.
 Some events are open to the public.
 As an EMBA/MS student, you’ll not only attend these events, but also have the opportunity to engage with some speakers in a smaller, discussion based format.

 Luminaries in Healthcare Leadership